Ground Down by Growth

 Tribe, Caste, Class and Inequality in 21st Century India

 India’s Dalit and Adivasi communities make up a staggering one in twenty-five people across the globe and yet they remain amongst the most oppressed.
-Conceived in dialogue with economists, the impact of global capitalism on their lives.
+Conceived in dialogue with economists, Ground Down by Growth reveals the impact of global capitalism on their lives.
 It shows how capitalism entrenches, rather than erases, social difference and has transformed traditional forms of identity-based discrimination into new mechanisms of exploitation and oppression.

 Through studies of the working poor, migrant labour and the conjugated oppression of caste, tribe, region, gender and class relations, the social inequalities generated by capitalism are exposed.